gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/ui-beta.md

 ![](/img/specs/bridges/nft-bridge-1.png)

 :::warning
 The NFT Extension is in Beta and transfers are performed at your own risk.
 NFT transfers can be very expensive and are not reversible once you initiate a transfer.
-Keep this in mind when deciding whether or not to bridge NFTs between xDai and Ethereum.
+Keep this in mind when deciding whether or not to bridge NFTs between Gnosis Chain and Ethereum.
 :::

 ## Simple Transfer Instruction